deepsense-ai/seahorse/docs/operations/create_custom_transformer.md

 ## Input

-`Create Custom Transformer` does not take any input.
+The `Create Custom Transformer` does not take any input.

 ## Output